 We absolutely love supporting people on their sewing journeys and we also really love when people let us know what they’d like help with!
 We had an awesome sewer ask a question in the comments section of the blog a little while ago about how to do a broad back adjustment for their Matilda dress and we thought we’d whip up a little tutorial to help them & any other sewers who might need this adjustment!

 How do you know if you need a broad back adjustment?

 Backs & shoulders come in such a wonderful variety of shapes and sizes which means that the fit of a pattern straight out of the packet isn’t going to be perfect for everyone.
-If you feel restricted when reaching for things while wearing your Matilda Dress or just a general tightness across your back and shoulders, then you might have a broader back then the block the pattern is drafted on.
-Not to worry though, with the adjustments we’re covering today the perfect fitting Matilda is absolutely within your *comfortable & un-restricted* reach!
+If you feel restricted when reaching for things while wearing your Matilda Dress or just a general tightness across your back and shoulders, then you might have a broader back than the block the pattern is drafted on.
+Not to worry though, with the adjustments we’re covering today the perfect fitting Matilda is absolutely within your *comfortable & unrestricted* reach!

 Adjustments to the Back

 For either the sleeved or sleeve band version of Matilda, you can create more room for your back by slashing & spreading your back yoke pattern piece at the notches that align with the back seams.
 To ensure your back & side back pieces still fit with your yoke and to give extra width for your lower shoulders, divide the increase you made to the yoke between the back & side back edges.
 Taper the increase from the top edge stitch lines to nothing at the notches.